 The American College Health Association and CDC recommend that all first-year students living in residence halls are immunized against meningitis.

-Signs and Symptoms Include:
+Signs and Symptoms of Meningitis B:

 - High fever